quickgrid/ai-resources/papers.md

 # Papers

-**TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES.**
+**TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES, REMOVE PAPERS NOT NEEDED.**

 The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is not included in the links below.
 A paper may fall into multiple categories but organized into a general one.